psimonson/acboot/README.md

 system.
 So please do NOT blaim me for your own mistakes.
 Also, this code will only work on 80386 or newer.
 Do NOT expect it to work on a dinosaur PC/laptop.

+### Known Bugs

+ - After you run the 'find' command ONLY if the file is found 'help' command doesn't work any more.

 ### Notes

  - Finish implementing my simple custom file system table.
 [Partially Done]